 IN BRIEF

-Australia is set to spend the most amount on defence outside of wartime as the military's strategy for coming years is released.
+Australia is set to spend the largest amount on defence outside of wartime as the military's strategy for the coming years is released.

-Defence Minister Richard Marles will hand down the 2026 national defence strategy on Thursday, which will lay out the path forward for Australia's armed forces and projects it will pursue over the next two years.
+Defence Minister Richard Marles has handed down the 2026 national defence strategy, which lays out the path forward for Australia's armed forces and projects it will pursue over the next two years.

-Marles will reveal in a speech at the National Press Club an extra $14 billion will be spent on defence in the next four years, compared with estimates laid out in the previous strategy from 2024.
+In a speech at the National Press Club in Canberra, Marles said an extra $14 billion will be spent on defence in the next four years, compared with estimates laid out in the previous strategy from 2024.

 An additional $53 billion will be set aside for defence over the next decade.